Hamiltonian Simulation by Qubitization: Conclusion

 \section{Conclusion}

-Our general procedure for Hamiltonian simulation in Thm.~\ref{thm:QueryComplexity} extends the scope of possible useful formulations of Hamiltonian simulation.
-As seen in Table.~\ref{Tab:Comparison}, it encompasses any case where the Hamiltonian is embedded in a flagged subspace of the signal unitary.
+Our general procedure for Hamiltonian simulation in~\cref{thm:QueryComplexity} extends the scope of possible useful formulations of Hamiltonian simulation.
+As seen in~\cref{Tab:Comparison}, it encompasses any case where the Hamiltonian is embedded in a flagged subspace of the signal unitary.
 Given this, a simulation algorithm with query complexity optimal in all parameters, and also not just in asymptotic limits, is easily obtained with minimal overhead.
 While this procedure contains and significantly improves upon important models where the Hamiltonian is $d$-sparse or a linear combination of unitaries, its greater value lies in illuminating an intuitive and straightforward path to other as-yet undiscovered models of Hamiltonian simulation.
 In particular, our result for time-evolution by a purified density matrix is a quadratic improvement in time and an exponential improvement in error over the sample-based model -- the proof of which consisted of just a few lines.

 Many other exciting directions extend from this work.
 One example is how additional structural information about $\hat{H}$~\cite{Childs2010Limitation} may be exploited.
-This is illustrated by when the spectral norm of $\|\hat{H}\|$ is smaller than the sum of coefficients $\alpha$ of a particular linear combination of unitaries decomposition.
-If this decomposition were to be used, simulation would take time $\mathcal{O}\big( \alpha \|\hat{H}\|t+\frac{\log{(1/\epsilon)}}{\log\log{(1/\epsilon)}}\big)$ -- a factor $\alpha$ slowdown.
-In principle, an $\alpha=\mathcal{O}(1)$ decomposition always exists, but this may be difficult to find.
+This is illustrated by when the spectral norm of $\|\hat{H}\|$ is significantly smaller than the sum of coefficients $\|\vec{\alpha}\|_1$ of a particular linear combination of unitaries decomposition.
+If this decomposition were to be used, simulation would take time $\mathcal{O}\big( \|\vec{\alpha}\|_1t+\log{(1/\epsilon)}\big)$ -- a factor $\|\vec{\alpha}\|_1/ \|\hat{H}\|$ slowdown.
+Unfortunately, an $\|\vec{\alpha}\|_1=\mathcal{O}(\|\hat{H}\|)$ decomposition appears difficult to find in general.
 Furthermore, it is easy to construct pathological $\hat{H}$ with small norms, but nevertheless decompose by naive methods into components with large spectral norms~\cite{Somma2016Trotter}.
-Our approach offers a possible solution -- one finds any projector for the Hamiltonian, rather than some specific decomposition into parts with properties dictated by the formulation.
+Our approach offers a possible solution -- one finds any encoding the Hamiltonian in the standard-form, rather than some specific decomposition into parts with properties dictated by the formulation.
 It remains an interesting challenge to identify the cases where, and determine how structural information may be incorporated.